albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-In Java 1.5 we could not use the `@Override` to indicate that we are overriding a method defined in an interface.
+In Java 1.5 we could not use the `@Override` to indicate that we are overriding this method.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE WITH VERSIONS OF JAVA PRIOR TO JAVA 1.6!!**